 According to the Sports Concussion Institute, 10% of high school athletes suffer a concussion each season.
 Concussion rates have nearly doubled in the last decade and The Centers for Disease Control and Prevention has declared the millions of sports-related concussions that happen each year an epidemic.

-ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) is a computer program used to measure aspects of brain function sensitive to concussion.
-It used by high schools across the nation as well as professional sports such as the NFL, NBA, and NASCAR.
+Over the past 10 years, the standard of care for high school athletes has become baseline neuropsychological testing.
+One such program is ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing).
+ImPACT is a computer-based program used to measure several aspects of brain function sensitive to concussion.
+It used by professional sports, high schools, and club sports across the nation.

 ImPACT testing service is also provided at Ministry Rehabilitation in Rhinelander and Tomahawk through the Sports Medicine program.